telerik/kendo-ui-core/docs/aspnet-mvc/helpers/spreadsheet/spreadsheet-processing.md

 # Server-Side Processing

-To export huge datasets to Excel, a well-suited solution is the new [RadSpreadStreamProcessing library](http://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) which is part of the [Document Processing Library (DPL) by Progress](http://docs.telerik.com/devtools/document-processing/introduction).
+To export huge datasets to Excel, a well-suited solution is the new [RadSpreadStreamProcessing library](http://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) which is part of [Telerik Document Processing by Progress](http://docs.telerik.com/devtools/document-processing/introduction).

-The DPL handles the data import, export, and processing from the following formats:
+Telerik Document Processing (TDP) handles the data import, export, and processing from the following formats:

 * Excel Microsoft Office Open XML Spreadsheet (`.xlsx`)
 * Comma-separated values (`.csv`)